Back

 Q: Are students expected to attend conferences?

-Q: May I speak to a current nurse anesthesia graduate student?
+Q: May I speak to a current Nurse Anesthesia graduate student?

-Q: Which textbooks are used?
+Q: Which textbooks are required?

 A: The textbooks and resources vary by course and may change between cohorts.
 Required resources are provided in a course syllabus.
 The NBCRNA provides a list of resources for the National Certification Exam (NCE), which is often integrated into the curriculum.
-NCE/SEE Bibliography | NBCRNA

 Admissions